Safari Overview

 • Peaceful and less crowded compared to larger parks

-Bwindi is most famous for being home to nearly half of the world’s remaining mountain gorilla population.
-These magnificent creatures, with their expressive eyes and gentle demeanor, have captivated the hearts of conservationists and travelers alike.
-Trekking through the dense forest to observe these majestic animals in their natural habitat is an unforgettable experience that highlights the importance of wildlife conservation.
+Bwindi is most famous for being home to nearly half of the world's remaining mountain gorillas.
+Trekking through dense forest to observe a gorilla family in its natural habitat is an unforgettable encounter and a powerful reminder of why conservation matters.

 Highlights